-- (a) a person who makes an application to the chief executive is required under section 15 to undergo a health assessment; and - (b) the person fails, without reasonable excuse, to undergo the assessment. - (2) The person's application is taken to have been withdrawn.
+- (1) This section applies if- - (a) a person who makes an application to the chief executive is required under section 15 to undergo a health assessment; and - (b) the person fails, without reasonable excuse, to undergo the assessment. - (2) The person's application is taken to have been withdrawn.